A-Square8/Sensor-Simulation-and-Data-logging-Library/README.md

 ## Features

-- Support for multiple sensor types:
+- Support for multiple sensor types
-  - **Temperature Sensors**
-    - Thermo-optical
-    - Thermoresistive (RTD and Thermistor)
-    - Thermoacoustic
-    - Thermoelectric
 - Easy-to-use API for each sensor type
 - Drift and error simulation for realistic sensor behavior
 - Customizable parameters for each sensor